Medically Reviewed by Angelique J. Pillar, M.D.

 Often, a conjunctival cyst will not need treatment or a surgical intervention.
 It can clear up completely on its own.

-Conjunctival cysts are usually small and may not cause any symptoms.
+Conjunctival cysts on the eyeball are usually small and may not cause any symptoms.
 When this is the case, a doctor will often recommend using some coping methods to manage the cyst.
 This allows you to live with it temporarily to see if it will clear up without a more invasive treatment.

 Lubricating eye drops like artificial tears can help if you are experiencing irritation or dry eyes.
 Your doctor can also prescribe short-term steroid eye drops to manage inflammation and keep the cyst from getting any bigger.
 Cold compresses can help with discomfort as well.